streamnative/pulsar-spark/README.md

 #### Schema of Pulsar Source
-For topics without schema or with primitive schema in Pulsar, messages' `value()` will be loaded to a field named `value`, with corresponding type with Pulsar schema.
+For topics without schema or with primitive schema in Pulsar, messages' `value()` will be loaded to a field named `value`, with the corresponding type with Pulsar schema.

 For topics with Avro or JSON schema, their field names and field types are kept in the result row.